 - Choir

-- Orchestra
+- Musical Theatre group

-- Jazz Band
+- Percussion group

-- Jazz Banu
+- Guitar group

-- Flute Choir 'Vocalize' A Capella
+- 'Vocalize' A Capella Ensemble

-- Ensemble Music Theory Clinic

-- Junior Wind
+- Concert Band

-Ensemble
+String Orchestra

-- Year 7 Chorus
+- Music Theory Clinic - Brass Group Year 7 Chorus

-- String Quartet

-The combined College Choir performs regularly and has an average membership of 60 which includes pupils of all ages and a selection of staff.
-Choristers from Year 7 upwards are offered the opportunity of overseas concert tours.
-Recent music tours have included Vienna, Barcelona, New York and Paris.
+The combined College Choir performs regularly and has an average membership of 40 which includes pupils of all ages and a selection of staff.

-The College Orchestra and Jazz Band perform regularly.
+The Orchestra and Jazz Band perform regularly.
 Other ensembles, pupil soloists and pupil pop groups are encouraged to perform at College events.
 Concerts and recitals take place in the College Chapel, Theatre and the Round House, as well at prestigious local venues including Butterworth Hall and Coventry Central Hall.
 Membership of musical activities does not rely on auditions - the only requirement for membership is commitment.